pudly/schmopera-hugo/content/articles/pov-carmen.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1666562720/media/2022/10/POVCarmen-4945_s16npw.jpg){{% /md %}}

 <figcaption>Carolyn Sproule as Carmen and Adam Luther as Don José in Carmen, Pacific Opera Victoria, 2022.
-Photo by David Cooper.</figcaption>
+Photo by Mackenzie Lawrence.</figcaption>
 </figure>

 The Victoria Symphony under the direction of Timothy Vernon in his final season with Pacific Opera Victoria led the ensemble with subtlety and depth.
 The orchestra underscored each moment perfectly, with a difficult score that felt light and bubbling, or dark and dramatic in equal measure.